-That is why the Social Innovation strategy and services is essential to organizations that seek to try new analytics ideas or gain assistance to drive higher success rates for business analytics deployments.
+That is why Hitachi Live Insight Center of Excellence is essential to organizations that seek to try new analytics ideas or gain assistance to drive higher success rates for business analytics deployments.
 Partnering with Hitachi allows organizations to drive tangible results, maximize quality and efficiency across all lines of businesses, and reduces the gap between the business and IT.